Finnish Civil War: Soldiers and weapons

 The Civil War was fought primarily along railways; vital means for transporting troops and supplies, as well for using armoured trains, equipped with light cannons and heavy machine guns.
 The strategically most important railway junction was Haapamäki, approximately 100 km northeast of Tampere, connecting eastern and western Finland and as well as southern and northern Finland.
-Other critical junctions included Kouvola, Riihimäki, Tampere, Toijala and Vyborg.
+Other critical junctions included Kouvola, Riihimäki, Tampere, Toijala and Viipuri.
 The Whites captured Haapamäki at the end of January 1918, leading to the Battle of Vilppula.

 Red Guards and Soviet troops

 The Finnish Red Guards seized the early initiative in the war by taking control of Helsinki on 28 January 1918 and by undertaking a general offensive lasting from February till early March 1918.
 The Reds were relatively well-armed, but a chronic shortage of skilled leaders, both at the command level and in the field, left them unable to capitalise on this momentum, and most of the offensives came to nothing.
 The military chain of command functioned relatively well at company and platoon level, but leadership and authority remained weak as most of the field commanders were chosen by the vote of the troops.
 The common troops were more or less armed civilians, whose military training, discipline and combat morale were both inadequate and low.

 Ali Aaltonen was replaced on 28 January 1918 by Eero Haapalainen as commander-in-chief.
 He, in turn, was displaced by the Bolshevik triumvirate of Eino Rahja, Adolf Taimi and Evert Eloranta on 20 March.
 The last commander-in-chief of the Red Guard was Kullervo Manner, from 10 April until the last period of the war when the Reds no longer had a named leader.
 Some talented local commanders, such as Hugo Salmela in the Battle of Tampere, provided successful leadership, but could not change the course of the war.
 The Reds achieved some local victories as they retreated from southern Finland toward Russia, such as against German troops in the Battle of Syrjäntaka on 28–29 April in Tuulos.